rapidpro/tracpro/docs/source/users/getting-started.rst

 Displaying Calculated Values on Tracpro
 ---------------------------------------
 You can display values that are calculated from user responses on Tracpro.
-We reference an example flow that uses a calculated variable from results of a `structured message form <http://knowledge.rapidpro.io/knowledgebase/articles/716520-split-by-message-form>`_.
+We reference an :download:`example flow <../files/calculated-variable-example.json>` that uses a calculated variable from results of a `structured message form <http://knowledge.rapidpro.io/knowledgebase/articles/716520-split-by-message-form>`_.

 **In RapidPro**: After you have built your flow to collect variables that you wish to use for the calculation, add a “Split by Expression” step.